How much is the company-car tax on an electric car?

-In short, the more polluting the vehicle, the higher its BIK rate is.
-For electric cars, the BiK rate is currently at 13% for the 2018/2019 year.
+In short, the more polluting the vehicle, the higher its BiK rate is.
+For electric cars, the BiK rate is currently at 16% for the 2019/2020 year.

-In April last year, the Government announced it would cut BIK rates for zero-emissions vehicles down to 2% to encourage their use as company cars.
+However, the Government has announced it will cut BiK rates for zero-emissions vehicles down to 2% to encourage their use as company cars, from 2021.